What does “shumi” mean in Japanese?

 Below are the new words used in the example sentence.

-- kono – この : a determiner used before a noun referring to a thing close to the speaker.
+- kono – この : a determiner used before a noun which refers to something close to the speaker.
 In the example, this is used before “eiga” to say “this movie” in Japanese.

 - ni – に : a case particle used to say in which direction an action goes.
 In the example, this is used after “boku no shumi” to indicate the object to which the action described by “awa nai” is directed.